Italian destroyer Turbine (1927): World War II

 On 20 November 1941 Turbine, together with Perseo, left Naples for Tripoli escorting supply convoy C consisting of steamers Napoli and Vettor Pisani, with cruisers Gorizia, Trieste and Trento providing distant cover.
 At 00:23 on 21 November the covering cruiser force was detached from convoy C and returned to Naples.
 At 00:38 on 22 November Fairey Swordfish torpedo bombers from 830 Squadron attacked the covering force and torpedoed cruiser Luigi di Savoia Duca degli Abruzzi, blowing off her stern.
 The damaged cruiser was able to proceed under her own power to Messina accompanied by Giuseppe Garibaldi, Turbine, Perseo and several other destroyers.
 The British continued their attacks but failed to cause any more damage.
 At 01:00 the ships of convoy C were escorted by destroyer Geniere to Taranto to wait out any further air attacks.
 Turbine together with destroyers Corazziere and Carabiniere then continued on to Reggio.

 On 13 December 1941 Turbine and Strale departed Argostoli escorting steamers Capo Orso and Iseo on their trip to Benghazi.
 Some time on 14 December Capo Orso and Iseo collided, putting themselves out of action.
 Turbine then returned to Argostoli and transported the survivors from Calitea to Patras on 14 December.

-On 13 April 1942 Turbine and Freccia departed from Taranto for Tripoli escorting one of three supply convoys consisting of one merchant vessel, a part of "Operation Aprilia".
+On 13 April 1942 Turbine and Freccia departed from Taranto for Tripoli escorting one of three supply convoys consisting of one merchant vessel, a part of Operation Aprilia.

 On 5 May 1942 Turbine together with Ugolino Vivaldi and torpedo boats Pegaso and Enrico Cosenz departed Naples for Benghazi escorting three merchant ships.
 On 7 May British submarine Thorn tried to intercept the convoy, but the attack was unsuccessful.

 On 22 June 1942 Turbine together with Folgore and torpedo boats Partenope, Castore and Orsa departed from Palermo for Benghazi escorting Italian merchant ships Nino Bixio and Mario Roselli.
-On 23 June the convoy was attacked by British aircraft damaging the Mario Roselli.
-As a precaution, the convoy was put into Taranto, with Nino Bixio and Castore arriving there on 24 June.Mario Roselli was towed in by Orsa escorted by torpedo boats Antares and Aretusa on 25 June.
+On 23 June the convoy was attacked by British aircraft that damaged the Mario Roselli.
+As a precaution, the convoy was put into Taranto, with Nino Bixio and Castore arriving there on 24 June.
+Mario Roselli was towed in by Orsa escorted by torpedo boats Antares and Aretusa on 25 June.

 On 3 July 1942 Turbine together with Giovanni da Verrazzano, Euro and torpedo boats Antares, Pegaso, Castore, San Martino and Polluce departed from Taranto for Libya escorting cargo ships Ankara, Nino Bixio and Monviso.
 The convoy was attacked by British aircraft on several occasions and British submarines Thrasher and Turbulent but unsuccessfully.